abiolaks/alx-zero_day/0x03-git/README.md

 * create your readme and stage it using git add .
 * commit the changes using git commit -m "commit messages"
 * push the changes to reflect on the github server repo

+That will  be all for now more commands coming soon